eniewold/homey-marstek-connector/README.md

 - This app uses the 'API over UDP' features as mentioned in the API documentation.
 - The app is developed and tested with a Venus E v2.0 battery system (firmware v153, communication module 202409090159).
 Let me know if any other models work as well!
-- When the device can't be auto-detected, please check if the Marstek Venus battery is powered on and connected to the same network as Homey.
+- When the device can't be auto-detected you can manually add the device using the IP address of the battery.
+If the device is not found, please check if the Marstek Venus battery is powered on and connected to the same network as Homey.
 - Support for multiple Marstek Venus batteries is implemented, but since I only have one battery to test with, some is uncharted.
-- Only UDP port 30000 is currently supported on the local API.
 - When upgrading the app, it might be needed to remove already added battery devices first and then adding them again.
 - The Marstek Cloud API is undocumented, so things might change without notice.
 - Battery mode changes have an automatic retry for a maximum of 5 tries with a 15 seconds timeout.